 Even if people drink moderate amounts of alcohol, people who use alcohol with a medication or illicit drug may experience headaches, nausea, vomiting, drowsiness, and a loss of coordination.
 Worse, the combination of alcohol with drugs may lead to difficulties in breathing, heart problems, and even internal bleeding.

 There are two types of interactions that occur when drugs mix with alcohol.
 The first type is called pharmacokinetic interactions, where alcohol disrupts the body’s metabolism of drugs.
 The second type is called pharmacodynamic interactions, where alcohol enhances the effects of drugs, particularly in the central nervous system (CNS).
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Substances Commonly Mixed with Alcohol